View All

 Divide and conquer

-It is apparent that the decision tree classifier is based and built by making use of a heuristic known as recursive partitioning, also known as the divide and conquer algorithm.
+It is apparent that the decision tree classifier is based on and built by making use of a heuristic known as recursive partitioning, also known as the divide and conquer algorithm.
 It breaks down the data into smaller sets and continues to do so.
 Until it has determined that the data within each subset is homogenous, or if the user has defined another stopping criterion, that would put a stop to this algorithm.

 How does the decision tree classifier work?

 1. The divide and conquer algorithm is used to create a decision tree classifier.
-By making the use of the algorithm we always begin at the root of the tree and we also split the dataset to reduce the uncertainty in the final decision.
+By making the use of the algorithm, we always begin at the root of the tree, and we also split the dataset to reduce the uncertainty in the final decision.

 2. It happens to be an iterative process.
 So, we repeat this process at every node.
 This process is repeated until the time we don’t have the nodes of the purity we desire.